Hey, my friend. This episode is going to be a little different.

 And wisdom is learning to recognize which one you’re in.

-For me, part of that has been letting this podcast be simpler than I would prefer.
-And trusting that you’ll meet me here anyway.
+For me, I’m in a season of simplifying.
+And part of that has been letting this podcast be simpler than I would prefer and trusting that you’ll meet me here anyway.
 That you’ll have grace for the shorter episodes, the quieter tone, the lack of polish.

 And if you have—thank you.
 Truly.
 Your flexibility has made space for mine.